tallforasmurf/byteplay/README.md

 ## More info...

-If you do not know about Python code objects and bytecode, you could do worse than audit Philip Guo's lectures on youtube: https://www.youtube.com/playlist?list=PLzV58Zm8FuBL6OAv1Yu6AwXZrnsFbbR0S
+If you do not know enough about Python code objects and bytecode, you could do worse than audit Philip Guo's lectures on youtube: https://www.youtube.com/playlist?list=PLzV58Zm8FuBL6OAv1Yu6AwXZrnsFbbR0S

+See also the Byterun project, https://github.com/nedbat/byterun, which is a python bytecode executor written in Python.

 ## Why this fork?